 When you choose me to represent your child in his or her juvenile criminal matter, you can trust that I will do whatever it takes to ensure that your child’s mistake doesn’t become a permanent stain on his or her record and that he or she is given every opportunity to make progress towards a productive, law-abiding life as an adult.

 Contact The Law Offices of John B. Brennan to Set Up a Free Initial Consultation

 If your minor child has been charged with a crime, you need a criminal defense attorney with experience handling juvenile criminal cases.
 In addition to the traditional goals of seeking to reduce or dismiss charges, an effective strategy in a juvenile criminal case must also include a focus on the juvenile’s best interests and ensuring he or she is set up for a successful future as an adult.
-Contact my law office today to schedule a free, confidential consultation to discuss your child’s matter and to learn more about how I may be able to help your child secure the best possible outcome in his or her case.
+Contact my law office today to schedule a free, confidential consultation with an experienced Mount Laurel juvenile crimes lawyer to discuss your child’s matter and to learn more about how I may be able to help your child secure the best possible outcome in his or her case.

 Frequently Asked Questions about Juvenile Crimes in New Jersey

 If the state wishes to try a juvenile as an adult for a crime, they will need to apply to the juvenile court for a “waiver”.
 A juvenile may be eligible for waiver into adult criminal court provided he or she is at least 15 years old and has committed a serious crime, such as homicide, sexual assault, aggravated assault, first-degree robbery, arson, kidnapping, carjacking, and certain weapons offenses.
 Because the consequences of a conviction in adult criminal court are far more severe than the outcomes in juvenile court, you need aggressive, experienced legal representation who will fight to keep your child’s case in juvenile court in the event the state seeks a waiver.